kah-seng/tp/docs/UserGuide.md

 * Supports bulk deletion by providing multiple indices and/or ranges.
 * Ranges are inclusive (e.g. 3-5 deletes indices 3, 4, and 5).
 * Indices and ranges can be combined (e.g. 1 3 5-7).
+* Deletion is permanent and cannot be undone via the app.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.